jhudsl/tidyversecourse/manuscript/prediction.md

 We want to dummy encode our categorical variables so that they are numeric as we plan to use a linear regression for our model.

-We will use the one hot encoding means that we do not simply encode our categorical variables numerically, as our numeric assignments can be interpreted by algorithms as having a particular rank or order.
+We will use the one-hot encoding means that we do not simply encode our categorical variables numerically, as our numeric assignments can be interpreted by algorithms as having a particular rank or order.
 Instead, binary variables made of 1s and 0s are used to arbitrarily assign a numeric value that has no apparent order.